coleifer/peewee/docs/peewee/sqlite.rst

    be used, whether or not it is listed here.
 The commonly-used options:

    * ``content``: :class:`Model` class (or table-name string) containing the external content, or empty string for "contentless".
-A :class:`Field` is not accepted.
    * ``prefix``: integer(s) to maintain a prefix index for.
 Ex: ``2`` or ``[2, 3]``
    * ``tokenize``: ``simple`` (default), ``porter`` or ``unicode61``.
 Ex: